Distributed enterprises consider key questions about their networks

 For many, limiting truck rolls for IT support and maintenance is a top priority.
 Remote cloud management is an increasingly popular way to deploy, upgrade, and troubleshoot devices at many locations from one office.

 Another budgetary concern is the time and money spent installing wired lines for connectivity, then paying for the connectivity on a month-to-month basis.
-IT teams that oversee pop-up locations are finding that software-defined 4G LTE network solutions are less expensive both on the front end and the back end.
+IT teams that oversee pop-up locations are finding that software-defined cellular network solutions are less expensive both on the front end and the back end.

 Reducing truck rolls is just one of many benefits of cloud management.
 Being able to monitor extensive analytics from a single pane of glass allows businesses to recognize and address operational inefficiencies, fostering short-term and long-term improvements.